MicrosoftDocs/quantum-docs-pr/articles/overview/quantum-computers-and-simulators.md

 Initializing and transforming qubits is done using **quantum operations** (sometimes called quantum gates).
 Quantum operations are similar to logic operations in classical computing, such as AND, OR, NOT, and XOR.
 An operation can be as basic as flipping a qubit's state from 1 to 0 or entangling a pair of qubits, to using multiple operations in series to affect the probability of a superposed qubit collapsing one way or the other.

+> [!NOTE] The [Q# libraries](xref:microsoft.quantum.libraries) provide built-in operations that define complex combinations of lower-level quantum operations.
+You can use the library operations to transform qubits and to create more complex user-defined operations.

-Measuring the result of the computation tells us an answer, but not necessarily the correct answer.
-Because the result is based on the probability that was configured by the quantum operations, quantum computations are run multiple times to get a probability distribution and refine the accuracy of the results.
+Measuring the result of the computation tells us an answer, but for some quantum algorithms, not necessarily the correct answer.
+Because the result of some quantum algorithms is based on the probability that was configured by the quantum operations, these computations are run multiple times to get a probability distribution and refine the accuracy of the results.
 Assurance that an operation returned a correct answer is known as quantum verification and is a significant challenge in quantum computing.

 ## Summary